Table of Contents

 Korax’ Heritage: Scattered Evil is a cross-breed between a first person shooter and a role playing game, set in the world of Hexen.
-In addition to the 3D movement, exploration and fight of the original Hexen, you can travel around the world and talk to non player characters (NPCs), and you get experience for killing monsters and finishing quests.
+In addition to the 3D movement, exploration and fighting of the original Hexen, you can travel around the world in different ways and talk to non player characters (NPCs) to learn new spells, acquire new weapons, buy useful items and more.
+In addition, you get experience for killing monsters and finishing quests.
 After earning sufficient experience, you level up, gaining more power.
 Your deeds as well as any useful information you come upon in your travels are automatically recorded in your journal.

 After downloading the ZIP file, extract its contents into a folder of your choice while preserving the subfolder structure.
 Then copy a version 1.1 hexen.wad into the folder where the file ScatteredEvil.bat resides.

 To start the game, double-click on the file “ScatteredEvil.bat”.

 The game defaults to the OpenGL renderer; if for some obscure reason you prefer the Direct3D renderer, open ScatteredEvil.bat in a text editor and replace “-opengl” with “-d3d”.

 If you run into memory issues or your computer can’t handle the snowstorm on maps 42 (Kranusthent) and 55 (Yerdel Cave), edit ScatteredEvil.bat and either remove “-particles 204800” or decrease the number (the default value is 2048 and the minimum accepted value is 512).
 There is no gameplay impact, just diminished visual effects.

 You can invoke the main menu any time (except during conversations and while perusing the journal) by pressing the Esc key.
 You can navigate menu items with either the mouse cursor or using the arrow keys and select an item by either clicking on it or pressing Enter.